Killing of Ashley Zhao

-Ashley Zhao was a five-year-old girl who was discovered dead in her family's restaurant in Jackson Township, Stark County, Ohio, U.S.A., on January 10, 2017.
-Her death sparked an investigation lead by the local police department in cooperation with the Ohio Bureau of Criminal Investigation and the Federal Bureau of Investigation.
+Ashley Zhao was a five-year-old girl who was discovered dead in her family's restaurant in Jackson Township, Stark County, Ohio, U.S., on January 10, 2017.
+Her death sparked an investigation led by the local police department in cooperation with the Ohio Bureau of Criminal Investigation and the Federal Bureau of Investigation.

-Ming Ming Chen, Ashley's mother, was charged with her death and convicted of involuntary manslaughter.
+Ming Ming Chen (born 1987/1988), Ashley's mother, was charged with her death and convicted of involuntary manslaughter.
 Ashley's father, Liang Zhao, was also tried and found guilty of obstructing justice and corpse abuse for assisting Chen in hiding the body.
 Chen and Zhao were sentenced to 22 and 12 years in prison respectively.

-Missing persons report & discovery of a body
+Missing persons report and discovery of body

-On January 9, 2017, Ashley Zhao disappeared from Ang's Asian Cuisine, a restaurant owned by her parents.
+On January 9, 2017, Ashley Zhao (born December 30, 2011) disappeared from Ang's Asian Cuisine, a restaurant owned by her parents.
 She was reported missing on the same day at around 9:00 PM.
-Her parents told the police that she may have “wandered out a back door”.
+Her parents told the police that she may have "wandered out a back door".
 On the morning of January 10, authorities issued a Statewide Endangered Child Alert for her.
-While searching the restaurant, police found her body “concealed” in the kitchen, close to the freezer.
+While searching the restaurant, police found her body "concealed" in the kitchen, close to the freezer.

-Investigation & legal proceedings
+Investigation and legal proceedings

 Chen and Zhao were arrested for their daughter's death on 11 January; at the Massillon Municipal Court, their bonds were set at $5 million each because the judge believed that they posed a flight risk.
 Although her parents had reported her missing, the police believed that Chen had repeatedly punched Ashley in the face until she died.